SwedbankPay/developer.swedbankpay.com/checkout/v3/mac/setup.md

 **Merchant details:** Here you will find information about your account.

-An access token is neccessary, since it will be used together with Payee ID to validate transactions.
-The Payee ID will serve as the door and your token is the key.
+An access token is necessary since it will be used together with Payee ID to validate transactions.
+The Payee ID will serve as the door and, your token is the key.

 *   Navigate to “Access Tokens” at the top of the page.